magentabusiness/magentabusiness.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 {% include images-gallery.html imageCollection="notification-center" %}

-Additionally, [IoT Hub Mobile Application](/docs/pe/mobile/){:target="_blank"} provides instant push notifications directly to your smartphone, ensuring you&#39;re always informed of critical events wherever you are.
+[//]: # (Additionally, [ThingsBoard PE Mobile Application]&#40;/docs/pe/mobile/&#41;{:target="_blank"} provides instant push notifications directly to your smartphone, ensuring you&#39;re always informed of critical events wherever you are.)

+[//]: # ()
-Follow [this guide](/docs/pe/mobile/getting-started/){:target="_blank"} to install the IoT Hub mobile app and set up notifications.
+[//]: # (Follow [this guide]&#40;/docs/pe/mobile/getting-started/&#41;{:target="_blank"} to install the ThingsBoard mobile app and set up notifications.)

 Enjoy exploring IoT Hub!

 ## Step 7.
 Share dashboard with customers

 One of the most important IoT Hub features is the ability to create end-user dashboards.
 Each Customer User should see his own devices and should not be able to see devices or any other data that belongs to a different customer.

 We have already created the Device (see [Step 1](#step-1-provision-device)), the Dashboard and added widgets to it (see [Step 3](#step-3-create-dashboard)).
 Now it&#39;s time to create a Customer and a Customer User and make sure they will have access to the device&#39;s data and the dashboard.
 There are two options for how Tenant Administrator can give access to a certain Entity (Device, Dashboard, Asset, etc.) for a Customer:

-* A. Make Customer become the owner of the entity.
+* A. Assign the Customer as the owner of the entity.
 This option is useful to ensure that only this customer can access the device and its data (see [Step 7.2](#step-72-change-owner-of-the-device)).
 * B. Share the entity with the Customer.
 This option is useful to share a single dashboard with multiple customers (see [Step 7.3](#step-73-share-the-dashboard)).

-#### Step 7.1 Create customer
+#### Step 7.1 Create a customer

 Let&#39;s create a customer with the title "My New Customer".
 Please see the instructions below:

 {% include images-gallery.html imageCollection="step71" showListImageTitles="true" %}

-#### Step 7.2 Change owner of the device
+### Step 7.2 Change owner of the device

 Let&#39;s assign the Customer as the owner of the device.
 We will also create a group of devices and add our device to this group.

 {% include images-gallery.html imageCollection="step72" showListImageTitles="true" %}

-#### Step 7.3 Share the dashboard
+Make sure that the device is assigned to your customer.

 {% include images-gallery.html imageCollection="step72_1" showListImageTitles="true" %}